1913 TROLLEY LG. PRESIDENT

-Nineteen year old Dave Rottman from West Linda led the Giants' pitching staff with his 7-1 record, two shutouts, and 1.44 ERA.
+Nineteen-year-old Dave Rottman from West Linda led the Giants' pitching staff with his 7-1 record, two shutouts, and 1.44 ERA.
 He also hit .324 on the year.
-Rottman led the Mex-Am League in winning % (4-0), shutouts, (2), and ERA (0.83).
-After losing his first start of the season against the San Rafeal Braves, the Yuba College right-hander than reeled off seven wins in a row and was leading the Golden Nuggets of Sacramento 5-1 during a playoff game when manager Herb Brown mysteriously replaced Rottman with veteran Freddie George with one out and a man aboard during the middle of the 5th inning.
+Rottman led the Mex-Am League in winning % (4-0), shutouts (2), and ERA (0.83).
+After losing his first start of the season against the San Rafael Braves, the Yuba College right-hander than reeled off seven wins in a row and was leading the Golden Nuggets of Sacramento 5-1 during a playoff game when manager Herb Brown mysteriously replaced Rottman with veteran Freddie George with one out and a man aboard during the middle of the 5th inning.
 George finished the inning but allowed six runs in the next three innings to absorb the loss.
-Ex St. Louis Cardinal Jim Westlake got two hits late in the game including the game winner.
+Ex St. Louis Cardinal Jim Westlake got two hits late in the game including the game-winner.

 The following season, Rottman led all college pitchers in the nation with his 160 strikeouts while at Yuba before winning three consecutive games without allowing an earned run for Twin Cities.
 He ended his TC Giants career with a 10-1 record with a 1.39 ERA including 99 strikeouts in 78 innings pitched.
 His career .901 winning %, 1.39 ERA, and 12.7 K's/9inn are Yuba-Sutter's all-time bests at the semi-pro level.
 He then agreed to a scholarship with Bob Bennett's Fresno State Bulldogs and was immediately sent to Canada and pitch for the Dauphin Redbirds of the Manitoba Baseball League.
 There, he was named the MSBL's Top Pitcher with his 8-2 record while his 127 strikeouts set an all-time Dauphin record that still stands.
-He also struck out 20 batters for an unprecedented 2nd time within two months when he K'd 20 Rolla NoDaks.
+He also struck out 20 batters for an unprecedented 2nd time within two months when he K'd 20 North Dakota NoDaks.
 That fall, Rottman suited up for the Peninsula Twins of the San Francisco Winter League where he went 1-1 with a 1.69 ERA.
 For the year 1970, at age 20, Rottman compiled a 27-8 record with eight saves at four different levels of competition.
 He struck out 343 batters in 273 innings pitched (11.3 K's/9 inn.) with a combined 1.69 ERA.
-The 343 strikeouts is a Northern California all-time record and ranks 2nd to Dick Selma's incredible California all-time record of 404 K's set in 1963 while pitching for Fresno City College and the Salinas Mets of the class A California League.
-Harry Sutter struck out 339 batters for the 1911 San Francisco Seals and Erick Erickson K'd 307 for the Seals in 1917.
+The 343 strikeouts is a Northern California all-time record and ranks 3rd to Dick Selma's incredible California all-time record of 404 K's set in 1963 while pitching for Fresno City College and the Salinas Mets of the class-A California League and Larry Jackson's 351 K's while pitching for Fresno of the class-C California League in 1952.
+Harry Suter struck out 339 batters for the 1911 class-A San Francisco Seals of the PCL and Erick Erickson K'd 307 for those same Seals in 1917.